-Cascadia Rail is a new organization of advocates spanning from Vancouver, Bellingham, Seattle, Spokane, Tacoma, and Portland who support multi-state efforts to connect the Cascadia region through high-speed intercity transport.
+Cascadia Rail is a new organization of advocates spanning from Seattle, British Columbia, Portland, Bellingham, Tacoma, and Spokane who support multi-state efforts to connect the Cascadia region through high speed rail.

 This is why we believe in it: